jhpyle/docassemble/_docs/config.md

   [`.html()`] takes place before the `<div id="interviews"></div>` [HTML] even exists on the screen.

+You can also call `/list?json=1` to obtain a [JSON] version of the available interviews.

 ## <a name="start page template"></a><a name="interview page template"></a><a name="start page title"></a><a name="interview page title"></a><a name="start page heading"></a><a name="interview page heading"></a>Customization of pages

 There are two pages that you can customize: